-Of course, complete vaccination coverage is not realistic.
+Of course, complete vaccination coverage is unrealistic.
 Consequently, we examined the effect of 50% coverage with a vaccine that did not wane for 70 years.
-Data used was identical to Figure 7 except that p = 0.5.
+Parameter values used were identical to those in Figure 7 except that p=0.5.
 See Figure 8.
 In this case, there is still a significant reduction in total disease burden.
 Note that significantly greater reduction is achieved with 50% coverage and a lifelong vaccine than was achieved with 100% coverage and a vaccine that lasted 10 years (see Figure 6).